 Avellanas Surf School, Playa Avellanas, Guanacaste

 Avellanas Surf School is another great surf school on the Pacific Coast, located at a popular surfing beach, Playa Avellanas.
-The school is run by our friends, Mauricio & Dia and offers customized surf classes and surf resort accommodation through our own, Drift Away Eco Lodge.
+The school is run by our friends, Mauricio & Dia and offers customized surf classes and surf resort accommodation through hotels in the area.

 Weekly Surf & Stay Packages start at $559 per person and include a 6-night stay, daily breakfast, and daily 90-minute group surf lessons at Avellanas Surf School.

 7 different surf spots can be found in the region between Playa Avellanas and the nearby Playa Negra, so there are plenty of waves to ride in this area.
-Those looking to combine their surfing holiday with some other activities will be pleased to know that horseback riding, zip-lining, sailing and other activities can be easily arranged at the Drift Away Eco Lodge.
+Those looking to combine their surfing holiday with some other activities will be pleased to know that horseback riding, zip-lining, sailing and other activities can be easily arranged.

 Del Mar Surf Camp, Nosara, Guanacaste